“Stray from a chosen path

 “I don’t know, just thought it apropos…”

 “The hell…” I deployed night vision as best I could to flesh out her blanketed form: an old army trick—backstabbing, home-wrecking army—duty rostering, field stripping my marriage away.
 Curious how Sydney and Melissa shaped up so differently, though more or less the same size.
 Moon was soft and renaissance rounded, that rose petal skin, all that succorous cushioning in a shapely compact form.
 Covers aside, Sydney was firm and toned like Celeste Wylie, like a designer label marathon trainer.
-With Moon’s face and a little more Faith, she might have been under contract to Paramount Studios.
+With Moon’s face and a little more Faith, she might have been under contract to Paramount or MGM.

 “So tell me about Leonard Cohen,” she tracked my approach by the linoleum-dulled clunk of petrified boots.
 “Soon as you get out of those revolting clothes.”